 (i) a concerned person whose inclusion is requested by the resident or LAR;

-(ii) a person specified by the resident, LAR, nursing facility, LIDDA, LMHA, or LBHA, as applicable, who is professionally qualified, certified, or licensed with special training and experience in the diagnosis, management, needs, and treatment of people with MI, ID, or DD; and
+(ii) an individual specified by the resident, LAR, NF , LIDDA, LMHA, or LBHA, as applicable, who is professionally qualified, certified, or licensed with special training and experience in the diagnosis, management, needs, and treatment of people with MI, ID, or DD; and

 (iii) a representative of the appropriate school district if the resident is school age and inclusion of the district representative is requested by the resident or LAR.

-(27) Independent living skills training--Individualized activities that are consistent with the HSP and provided in a person's residence and at community locations, such as libraries and stores.
-These activities include:
+(28) IHSS--IDD habilitative specialized services.
+IHSS are:

+(A) behavioral support;

+(B) day habilitation;

+(C) employment assistance;

+(D) independent living skills training; and

+(E) supported employment.

+(29) ILST--Independent living skills training.
+An IHSS that:

+(A) is assistance provided for a designated resident that is consistent with the designated resident’s HSP;

+(B) is provided in the designated resident’s NF or in a community setting;

+(C) includes expanded interactions, skills training activities, and programs of greater intensity or frequency beyond those a NF is required to provide by 42 CFR §483.24; and

+(D) consists of:

-(A) habilitation and support activities that foster or facilitate improvement or maintenance of the person's ability to perform functional living skills and other daily living activities;
+(i) habilitation and support activities that foster improvement of or facilitate a designated resident’s ability to attain, learn, maintain, or improve functional living skills and other daily living activities;

-(B) activities for the person's family that help preserve the family unit and prevent or limit out-of-home placement of the person; and
+(ii) activities that help preserve the designated resident’s bond with family members;

+(iii) activities that foster inclusion in community activities generally attended by people without disabilities;

-(C) transportation to facilitate the person's employment opportunities and participation in community activities, and between the person's residence and day habilitation site.
+(iv) transportation to facilitate a designated resident’s employment opportunities and participation in community activities, and between the designated resident’s NF and a community setting; and

+(v) participating in SPT and IDT meetings.

+(30) Implementation plan--A plan for each IHSS on the designated resident’s plan of care that includes:

+(A) a list of the designated resident’s outcomes identified in the HSP that will be addressed using IHSS;

+(B) specific objectives to address the outcomes required by subparagraph (A) of this paragraph that are:

+(i) observable, measurable, and outcome-oriented; and

+(ii) derived from assessments;

+(C) a target date for completion of each objective;

+(D) the frequency, amount, and duration of IHSS needed to complete each objective; and

+(E) the signature and date of the designated resident, LAR, and service provider agency.

-(28) LAR--Legally authorized representative.
-A person authorized by law to act on behalf of an individual seeking admission to a nursing facility or resident with regard to a matter described by this chapter, and who may be the parent of a minor child, the legal guardian, or the surrogate decision maker.
+(31) LAR--Legally authorized representative.
+An individual authorized by law to act on behalf of an individual seeking admission to a NF or resident with regard to a matter described by this chapter, and who may be the parent of a minor child, the legal guardian, or the surrogate decision maker.

-(29) LBHA--Local behavioral health authority.
-An entity designated by the executive commissioner of HHSC, in accordance with Texas Health and Safety Code, §533.0356.
+(32) LBHA--Local behavioral health authority.
+An entity designated by the executive commissioner of HHSC, in accordance with Texas Health and Safety Code §533.0356.

-(30) LCSW--Licensed clinical social worker.
-A person who is licensed as a licensed clinical social worker in accordance with Texas Occupations Code, Chapter 505.
+(33) LCSW--Licensed clinical social worker.
+An individual who is licensed as a licensed clinical social worker in accordance with Texas Occupations Code Chapter 505.

-(31) Licensed psychologist-- A person who is licensed as a psychologist in accordance with Texas Occupations Code, Chapter 501.
+(34) Licensed psychologist-- An individual who is licensed as a psychologist in accordance with Texas Occupations Code Chapter 501.

-(32) LIDDA--Local intellectual and developmental disability authority.
-An entity designated by the executive commissioner of HHSC, in accordance with Texas Health and Safety Code, §533A.035.
+(35) LIDDA--Local intellectual and developmental disability authority.
+An entity designated by the executive commissioner of HHSC, in accordance with Texas Health and Safety Code §533A.035.

-(33) LMFT--Licensed marriage and family therapist.
-A person who is licensed as a licensed marriage and family therapist in accordance with Texas Occupations Code, Chapter 502.
+(36) LMFT--Licensed marriage and family therapist.
+An individual who is licensed as a marriage and family therapist in accordance with Texas Occupations Code Chapter 502.

-(34) LMHA--Local mental health authority.
-An entity designated by the executive commissioner of HHSC, in accordance with Texas Health and Safety Code, §533.035.
+(37) LMHA--Local mental health authority.
+An entity designated by the executive commissioner of HHSC, in accordance with Texas Health and Safety Code §533.035.

-(35) LPC--Licensed professional counselor.
-A person who is licensed as a licensed professional counselor in accordance with Texas Occupations Code, Chapter 503.
+(38) LPC--Licensed professional counselor.
+An individual who is licensed as a professional counselor in accordance with Texas Occupations Code Chapter 503.